AnggaR96s/Reforestation/README.md

-## What's orange and sounds like a parrot?
-A Carrot.
+## I went to the doctor today and he told me I had type A blood but it was a type O.